 Changes in Residence

 Second is a change in residence.
 There are several different aspects of this which can mean that you don’t have to wait until the window opens in order to apply.
 First of all, if you are moving to a completely different ZIP Code or County – and especially to a new state – the new do not have to wait until the window opens before you apply for health insurance.
 You can apply directly after you arrive.
 Seasonal workers then move around are also eligible for applying for health insurance without having to worry about waiting for the window.
 In addition, if you have recently been in a homeless shelter or transitional housing and you have moved into your own place, then you may be eligible for applying for health insurance without having to wait for the window to open.

 Changes in Household

 There are a few other qualifiers that you should be aware of as well.
-For example, if you have had a significant change in your income that affects the coverage that you qualify for, the new do not have to wait for a windowed open up for you can apply for health insurance.
-In addition, if you have recently been added to a federally recognized tribe or as an Alaskan native then you can apply for health insurance.
-The same goes for those who are a member of AmeriCorps, have just gotten out of jail or prison or have just become a US citizen.
+For example, if you have had a significant change in your income that affects the coverage that you qualify for, you do not have to wait for a window to open up for you to apply for health insurance.
+In addition, if you have recently been added to a federally recognized tribe or as an Alaskan native, then you can apply for health insurance.
+The same goes for those who are a member of AmeriCorps, have just gotten out of jail or prison, or have just become a US citizen.

 The Bottom Line

 The bottom line is qualifying events are those that happen in your life that makes you able to skip the wait time for the windowed open up change your health insurance plan or get new health insurance.
 This is an extremely useful clause in the health insurance law because it allows you to continue having health coverage even if your circumstances change drastically.